 Core is a foundational writing workshop that meets four mornings each week.
 Students will spend one week with each member of the faculty.
 Faculty members will teach their specialty, offering an introductory class in prose fiction, poetry, memoir, or dramatic writing.
 By the end of the month, every student will have had a class in every genre.

 Electives meet four afternoons each week.
-These workshops provide students with an oppurtunity to go deep in a particular genre or approach to writing.
-Previous electives have had titles like Performance Poetry, Big Fiction, Dramatic Moves, Poem of Origin, The Sentence, Screen Plays, and Memoir to Metaphor.
+These workshops provide students with an opportunity to go deep in a particular genre or approach to writing: poetry, drama, fiction, and non-fiction.
 Students will choose their elective during the departmental orientation.

 On Saturday mornings the Creative Writing department gathers to hear students to share work created during the prior week.
 Faculty members describe the writing exercises, their purposes, and the problems and discoveries made by the writers.

 Every week students will work together on group projects.
 These might include creating a play, writing group poems, or working together to tell stories from their lives.
 This is a chance for writers to get out of their heads and learn that writing isn’t only about what happens on the page.